v0ss3n/midimadness/_posts/2024-10-2-software-setup.md

 Some code examples need libraries - they're at the top of the code so check it out there!
 For the BLE example you need to make a modification; click [here](https://v0ss3n.github.io/midimadness/midi-bluetooth/) for more on that.

 ### Capacitive sensing
 If you're using capacitive touch sensing with the ESP32S3, there is a pretty big chance that the touch pins will freeze at some point.
 Luckily this is easy to deal with in code, because you can reset the touch pads.
 The way it detects frozen pins in this implementation is by checking if the 8 values read are the exact same values as read in the previous round.
 If they are the same, that's very suspicious, and a very likely indication that the touch pads are frozen.
 This fix has been made by Bart Jakobs (check out his MIDI Madness Maker library [here](https://github.com/bartjakobs/MidiMadnessMaker)).
-The fix is implemented in the example codes, but if you want to implement it yourself you need the following code. implement in code to restart cap sensing.
+The fix is implemented in the example codes, but if you want to implement it yourself you need the following implemented in code to restart capacitive sensing.

+Note that this depends on a similar code structure as in the examples to work.
+You can also start with one of the example codes and adapt it to your needs.

 - Above setup: `